 In order to work, Motorola Alert needs:

-Motorola Connect lets you easily manage supported accessories that you pair or sync with your Motorola products, like Bluetooth headsets, wireless speakers, wearable devices, and applications that run on your PC.
+Motorola Connect lets you easily connect and manage your Motorola products, like wireless earbuds, Bluetooth devices, wearable devices, and applications that run on your computer.
 Motorola Connect:

 Additionally, some devices Motorola Connect manages rely on additional information in order to work.